Enhancing cooperation among the Prague Process states

 Description

-Hungary is a party to the Prague Process, the Khartoum and Rabat Processes and a co-chair of the Budapest Process.
+Hungary participates in several regional and international migration dialogues, including the Prague Process, and the Khartoum and Rabat Processes, and serves a co-chair of the Budapest Process.